 Some formats, such as DVD, Blu-ray, many web-based players, and a few other video formats, can contain one or more tracks of subtitles which can be selected and turned on or off by the player.
-This is called "soft subtitles" or "separate subtitles".
+This is called "soft subtitles."